williamjroche/Hand-Actuation-System/README.md

 ---------------------

 Overview:
-  The Hand Actuation System is a cost effective robotic arm designed for dexterous movement and strength manipulation.
+  The Hand Actuation System is a cost effective robotic hand designed for dexterous movement and strength manipulation.
 This system integrates mechanical design, embedded electronics, and a custom control program.

 Features:
 - 3D printed structure